Evergreen Everblue

 Evergreen Everblue is a music album by popular children's entertainer Raffi, released in 1990.
 The album was aimed at an older audience than most of Raffi's children's albums.
 The songs on this album are ecology-themed.
+It was Raffi's first album released by MCA Records and the first album by platinum-selling artist not to be packaged in a longbox.